lmc-eu/applyalter/README.md

 *Whenever possible, each alterscript is executed in single transaction, with rollback on error.
 On success, record about execution is stored to special table `APPLYALTER_LOG` .*

+*This default behaviour can be altered by setting alterscript `autocommit` to `true`.
+Every sql command in the alterscript is then committed right away after execution.
+Rollback is NOT available.
+This should be used with caution.*

 Package log table and queries
 -----------------------------
 All alterscripts executed in single invocation (ie all commandline arguments)